Algebraic Ending Laminations and Quasiconvexity: Closed Surfaces

 We are now in a position to prove the main Theorems of this Section.

 \begin{theorem} Let $H=\pi_1(S)$ for $S$ a closed surface of genus greater than one.
-Let $r$ be a thick hyperbolic ray in Teichmuller space $Teich(S)$ and let $r_\infty \in \partial Teich(S)$ be the limiting surface ending lamination.
+Let $r$ be a thick hyperbolic ray in \Teich space $Teich(S)$ and let $r_\infty \in \partial Teich(S)$ be the limiting surface ending lamination.
 Let $X$ denote the universal metric bundle over $r$.
 Let $K$ be a finitely generated infinite index subgroup of $H$.
-Then any orbit of $K$ in $X$ is quasiconvex. \end{theorem}
+Then any orbit of $K$ in $X$ is quasi-convex. \end{theorem}

 \begin{proof} By Theorem \ref{mix-surf}, the lamination $r_\infty$ is strongly arational.
 Hence no leaf or diagonal of $r_\infty$ is carried by $K$.
 By Theorem \ref{end1}, the Cannon-Thurston lamination $\lct (H, X)= \lel (r_\infty)^d$.
 Hence no leaf of $\lct (H,X)$ is carried by $K$.
-By Lemma \ref{qccrit}, any orbit of $K$ in $X$ is quasiconvex in $X$. \end{proof}
+By Lemma \ref{qccrit} and Remark \ref{subct}, any orbit of $K$ in $X$ is quasi-convex in $X$. \end{proof}

-The next Theorem was proven by Dowdall, Kent and Leininger \cite{dkl}[Theorem 1.3] by different methods. \begin{theorem} Let $1 \to H \to G \to Q$ be an exact sequence of hyperbolic groups with $H=\pi_1(S)$ and $Q$ convex cocompact.
+The next Theorem was proven by Dowdall, Kent and Leininger \cite[Theorem 1.3]{dkl} by different methods. \begin{theorem} Let

+be an exact sequence of hyperbolic groups with $H=\pi_1(S)$ ($S$ closed) and $Q$ convex cocompact.
 Let $K$ be a finitely generated infinite index subgroup of $H$.
-Then $K$ is quasiconvex in $G$. \end{theorem}
+Then $K$ is quasi-convex in $G$. \end{theorem}